-- (2) If the student is suspected of being under the influence of alcohol or otherwise having violated the provisions of this section, the principal shall notify the parent of the suspicion.
-The principal may immediately administer a breath sample test to determine any alcohol content and/or recommend that the student do at least one of the following: - (a) Voluntarily attend an FCPS AOD intervention program. - (b) Voluntarily participate in a substance abuse assessment, at parent expense, with the Fairfax-Falls Church Community Services Board or a private provider to determine the need for substance abuse treatment.
+- (b) For high school students, a second and any subsequent violation of this subsection within 12 months of the prior offense shall also result in suspension from all student activities including teams, clubs, and all other school-sponsored activities for an additional 14-21 days. - (2) If the student is suspected of being under the influence of alcohol, marijuana, or otherwise having violated the provisions of this section, the principal shall notify the parent of the suspicion.
+The principal may immediately administer a breath sample test to determine any alcohol content and/or recommend that the student do at least one of the following: - (a) Voluntarily attend an FCPS AOD intervention program. - (b) Voluntarily participate in a substance abuse assessment, at parent expense, with the Fairfax-Falls Church Community Services Board or a private provider to determine the need for substance abuse treatment. - c.

-c.
 Nonprescription Drugs (Over-the-Counter Drugs)

 Nonprescription drugs are those not authorized under the current version of Regulation 2102, First Aid, Emergency Treatment, and Administration of Medications for Students.
 Nonprescription drugs include products such as Advil, aspirin, Coricidin, Dramamine, Nyquil, Tylenol, or their generic equivalents, caffeine pills, cough syrup, and other over-the-counter drugs intended to be ingested or inhaled.
-Parents are expected to bring all medication, including nonprescription medication, to the school health room so the medication can be safely stored and administered.
+The parent is expected to bring all medication, including nonprescription medication, to the school health room so the medication can be safely stored and administered.